 That is why we recommend using WPCode to add custom code to your WordPress site.

-It is the best WordPress code snippets plugin on the market that makes it super safe and easy to add custom code.
+After thorough testing, we have concluded that it is the best WordPress code snippets plugin on the market.
+It makes it super safe and easy to add custom code.
+To learn more about our experience with the tool, see our WPCode review.

 First, you need to install and activate the WPCode plugin.
 For detailed instructions, please see our beginner’s guide on how to install a WordPress plugin.